 - Those who leave France should request a ‘quitus fiscal’ from the tax authorities.

-Once these papers are brought to your local commune, the administration will provide a temporary residence certificate to hold on to until a long-term permit arrives by post.
+Once these papers are brought to your local commune, the administration provides a temporary residence certificate to hold on to until a long-term permit arrives by post.
 It also can be helpful to register at your embassy in Luxembourg.
-Your residency will also notify the social security department of Luxembourg, and a tax ID will be issued to you in the post within the coming weeks.
+Your residency also notifies the social security department of Luxembourg.
+A tax ID comes to you in the post within the coming weeks.

-Expats coming from EEA countries and Switzerland, Bulgaria and Romania do not need a work permit to be employed in Luxembourg.
-Croatia is an exception and all Croatian citizens and their family members need a work permit for their first year of professional work in Luxembourg.
-Once a job is found, an EU citizen is allowed to live in Luxembourg for five years at a time.
-When the five year mark is approaching it is time to renew your residency for another five-year term as long as you can show proof of employment or entrepreneurial business registration.
+Finding employment in Luxembourg is a great way to boost your CV; thankfully, it’s easy to move to Luxembourg for work as an EU or EEA citizen.
+Expats coming from EEA countries and Switzerland, Bulgaria, and Romania do not need a work permit in Luxembourg.
+Croatia is an exception; all Croatian citizens and their family members need a work permit for their first year in Luxembourg.
+After finding a job, an EU citizen can live in Luxembourg for five years at a time.
+When the five-year mark is approaching it is time to renew your residency for another five-year term as long as you can show proof of employment or entrepreneurial business registration.

-Any EU citizen with a valid driving licence from their home EU country do not need to have a Luxembourg driver’s licence.
-Any licence from the EU is noted as valid in Luxembourg and is seen as having the same conditions as a Luxembourg license once you become a resident.
+Any EU citizen with a valid driving license from their home country don’t need a Luxembourg driver’s license.
+Any license from the EU is valid in Luxembourg; it has the same conditions as a Luxembourg license once you become a resident.

 Family members of EU/EEA/Swiss citizens

-A non-EU, EEA or Swiss resident is considered a third-country national.
-Any third-country national who is a family member (direct child, parent or spouse) of an EU citizen can receive permanent residence and a permanent residence card under certain conditions.
+A non-EU, EEA, or Swiss citizen is a third-country national.
+Any third-country national who is a family member (direct child, parent, or spouse) of an EU citizen can receive permanent residence and a permanent residence card under certain conditions, however.

-If you re coming with a spouse or registered partner, you will have to prove that your relationship has lasted over one year, uninterrupted, before applying for a residence permit.
-As an EU citizen coming to Luxembourg as a students, the family members who can join you are limited to either a spouse/registered partner or child under your care.
+If you’re coming with a spouse or registered partner, you will have to prove that your relationship has lasted over one year, uninterrupted, before applying for a residence permit.
+As an EU citizen coming to Luxembourg as a student, the family members who can join you are limited to either a spouse/registered partner or child under your care.